Ira Weitzman

 Weitzman produced the revival of Moss Hart and Irving Berlin's As Thousands Cheer for Drama Dept, was line producer and dramaturge for the first post-Broadway revival of Sondheim and Furth's Merrily We Roll Along directed by Lapine at the La Jolla Playhouse, and was the production coordinator for the world premiere of Into the Woods at the Old Globe.

 As a concert producer, Weitzman was Artistic Director of WBAI-FM's Free Music Store, The Writers Cabaret at NY's West Bank Café under the auspices of Playwrights Horizons, the first Artistic Director of City Center's Encores! and the inaugural producer of Lincoln Center's American Songbook concert series.

 In 2009, Ira Weitzman received the Lucille Lortel Award for Sustained Excellence in Off-Broadway Theater.

+In popular culture

+Weitzman's time as head of musical theatre at Playwrights Horizons is depicted in the 2021 film adaptation of Jonathan Larson's musical Tick, Tick...
+Boom!, where he is portrayed by Jonathan Marc Sherman.